Diclofenac: Heart

 In 2013, a study found major vascular events were increased by about a third by diclofenac, chiefly due to an increase in major coronary events.
 Compared with placebo, of 1000 people allocated to diclofenac for a year, three more had major vascular events, one of which was fatal.
 Vascular death was increased by diclofenac (1·65).

 Following the identification of increased risks of heart attacks with the selective COX-2 inhibitor rofecoxib in 2004, attention has focused on all the other members of the nonsteroidal anti-inflammatory drug group, including diclofenac.
 Research results are mixed, with a meta-analysis of papers and reports up to April 2006 suggesting a relative increased rate of heart disease of 1.63 compared to nonusers.
 Professor Peter Weissberg, medical director of the British Heart Foundation said, "However, the increased risk is small, and many patients with chronic debilitating pain may well feel that this small risk is worth taking to relieve their symptoms".
 Only aspirin was found not to increase the risk of heart disease; however, this is known to have a higher rate of gastric ulceration than diclofenac.
 As of January 2015, the MHRA announced that diclofenac would be reclassified as a prescription-only medicine (POM) due to the risk of cardiovascular adverse events.

-A subsequent large study of 74,838 Danish users of nonsteroidal anti-inflammatory drugs or coxibs found no additional cardiovascular risk from diclofenac use.
+A 2006 large observational study of 74,838 US users of nonsteroidal anti-inflammatory drugs or coxibs found no additional cardiovascular risk from diclofenac use.
 A very large study of 1,028,437 Danish users of various nonsteroidal anti-inflammatory drugs or coxibs found the "Use of the nonselective NSAID diclofenac and the selective cyclooxygenase-2 inhibitor rofecoxib was associated with an increased risk of cardiovascular death (odds ratio, 1.91; 95% confidence interval, 1.62 to 2.42; and odds ratio, 1.66; 95% confidence interval, 1.06 to 2.59, respectively), with a dose-dependent increase in risk."

 Diclofenac is similar in COX-2 selectivity to celecoxib.